bradendubois/do-calculus/README.md

 cd probability-code
 ```

-As it is private, you will likely be prompted to login and verify your whitelisted status.
+As it is private, you will likely be prompted to login and verify your collaborator status.
 ## Running

-To run the project, simply run the file ``main.py``:
+To run the project, simply run the file ``main.py``, located in the root of the project:

 ```shell script
 ./main.py